EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 An “agent” is a third party acting as an agent to perform a task or tasks on behalf of and under the instructions of ABB.

-“Sensitive Information” is Personal Data specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information specifying the sex life of the individual, and, for Personal Data transferred from Switzerland only, information on social security measures or administrative or criminal proceedings and sanctions, which are treated outside pending proceedings.
+“Sensitive Information” or “Special Category Data” is Personal Data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation, and, for Personal Data transferred from Switzerland only, information on social security measures or administrative or criminal proceedings and sanctions, which are treated outside pending proceedings.

-EU, EEA, and Swiss Personal Data is processed subject to the Privacy Shield Principles.
+EEA, UK, and Swiss Personal Data is processed subject to the respective Data Privacy Framework Principles.

 NOTICE/PERSONAL DATA COLLECTION AND USE

-Through this Policy and other means, ABB informs individuals about the types of personal data collected and, where applicable, the entities or subsidiaries of ABB also adhering to the Principles.
-ABB informs individuals of the purposes for which it collects and uses information about them, the identities or types of third-parties to which ABB discloses the information, the purposes for which ABB may disclose the information, and the choices and means ABB offers individuals for limiting the use and disclosure of such personal information.
-This notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to ABB or as soon thereafter as is practicable, but in any event before ABB uses such information for a purpose other than that for which it was originally collected or processed by the transferring organization or discloses it for the first time to a Third-Party.
+Through this Policy and other means, ABB informs Data Subjects about the types of Personal Data collected and, where applicable, the entities or subsidiaries of ABB also adhering to the respective Principles.
+ABB informs Data Subjects of the purposes for which it collects and uses Personal Data about them, the identities or types of third parties to which ABB discloses the Personal Data, the purposes for which ABB may disclose the Personal Data, and the choices and means ABB offers Data Subjects for limiting the use and disclosure of such Personal Data.
+This notice will be provided in clear and conspicuous language when individuals are first asked to provide Personal Data to ABB or as soon thereafter as is practicable, but in any event before ABB uses such information for a purpose other than that for which it was originally collected or processed by the transferring organization or discloses it for the first time to a Third- Party.

-ABB receives information from iIs Parent Corporation and affiliates in the EU, EEA and Switzerland concerning prospective, current and former employees, consultants, contractors and job applicants (“Human Resources Data”).
+ABB receives information from its Parent Corporation and affiliates in the EEA, UK, and Switzerland concerning prospective, current and former employees, consultants, contractors and job applicants (“Human Resources Data”).
+Human Resources Data typically includes Personal Data as well as Personal Data containing Sensitive Information such as data concerning health, social security information and potentially racial or ethnic origin and/or sex life.
 The purposes for which ABB collects and uses Human Resources Data are set forth in the Notice / Choice – Employee Personal Data Addendum to this Policy.

-ABB also receives Personal Data pertaining to customers, prospects, partners, vendors, and suppliers of ABB and its Parent Corporation and affiliates in the EU, EEA, and Switzerland (“Business Contact Data”).
+ABB also receives Personal Data pertaining to customers, prospects, partners, vendors, and suppliers of ABB and its Parent Corporation and affiliates in the EEA, UK, and Switzerland (“Business Contact Data”).
 Business Contact Data is typically limited to name, business title, and contact information such as business postal address, email address, and telephone number.
-ABB collects, transfers and uses Business Contact Data for marketing and sales, the provision of products and services, partner and supply chain management, and legal compliance.
+ABB collects, transfers and uses Business Contact Data for marketing and sales, the provision of products and services, partner and supply chain management, and legal compliance to (1) communicate with data subjects, for other everyday business purposes including financial account management, contract management, IT and website administration, fulfillment, analytics, corporate governance, reporting and legal compliance, (2) to respond to lawful requests from public authorities, including to meet national security, public interest, or law enforcement requirements, (3) as may be necessary for our regulatory, auditing, or operational needs, (4) further to protect our interests and legal rights, such as through responding to subpoenas and defending litigation; investigating an allegation or establishing a legal claim and (5) any other business appropriate needs as may be required based on the relationship between ABB and the Business.

 When ABB receives Human Resources Data, Business Contact Data and Customer Data from its parent corporation and affiliates in the EU, EEA, and Switzerland, ABB will use and disclose such Personal Data in accordance with the notices provided by such entities and the choices made by the individuals to whom it relates.

-CHOICE.
-ABB offers individuals the opportunity to choose whether their Personal Data is: (a) to be disclosed to a Third Party; or (2) to be used for a purpose that is incompatible with the purpose(s) for which it was originally collected or subsequently authorized by the individual.
-ABB will provide individuals with clear and conspicuous, readily available, and affordable mechanisms to exercise these choices.
+ABB offers Data Subjects the opportunity to choose whether their Personal Data is: (a) to be disclosed to a Third Party; or (2) to be used for a purpose that is incompatible with the purpose(s) for which it was originally collected or subsequently authorized by the Data Subject.
+ABB will provide Data Subjects with clear and conspicuous, readily available, and affordable mechanisms to exercise these choices.

 ABB will not provide “choice” when disclosure is made to a third party that is acting as an agent to perform task(s) on behalf of and under the instructions of ABB.
 ABB shall always enter into a contract with such an agent to protect the confidentiality and security of your personal data.